 The scheme was established because the government was concerned many businesses were struggling to secure financing from the Coronavirus Business Interruption Loans (CBILS) announced on 20th March and needed quick access to resources to ensure business continuity.

-The loans may be particularly useful for otherwise viable businesses who do not qualify for the other grants available such as the Coronavirus Job Retention Scheme or the Self-Employed Income Support Scheme.
+The loans may be particularly useful for otherwise viable businesses who do not qualify for the other grants available such as the Coronavirus Job Retention Scheme or the Self-Employment Income Support Scheme.

 The Government will guarantee 100% of the loans and there are no fees or interest to pay in the first 12 months, with no repayments due in this period.
 The government has also agreed with lenders that an affordable flat rate of 2.5% interest will be charged on these loans for the remainder of the loan term after 12 months.